-Stack Event Description ZPS_EVENT_APS_INTERPAN_DATA_INDICATION Indicates that an inter-PAN communication has arrived (from a node in another network).
-Details of the inter-PAN communication are reported through the structure ZPS_tsAfInterPanDataIndEvent - see Section 7.2.2.23.
+Stack Event Description ZPS_EVENT_BIND_REQUEST_SERVER Indicates the results of a bound data transmission.
+The results are reported through the structure ZPS_tsAf-BindRequestServerEvent - see Section 7.2.2.21.
+ZPS_EVENT_ERROR Indicates that an error has occurred on the local node.
+The nature of the error is reported through the structure ZPS_tsAfErrorEvent - see Section 7.2.2.17.
+ZPS_EVENT_APS_INTERPAN_DATA_INDICATION Indicates that an inter-PAN communication has arrived (from a node in another network).
+Details of the inter-PAN communication are reported through the structure ZPS_tsAfInterPanDataIndEvent - see Section 7.2.2.22.
 ZPS_EVENT_APS_INTERPAN_DATA_CONFIRM Indicates that an inter-PAN communication (to another network) has been sent by the local node and an acknowledgement has been received from the first hop node (this acknowledgement is not generated in the case of a broadcast).
-The status of the inter-PAN communication is reported through the structure ZPS_tsAfInterPanDataConfEvent - see Section 7.2.2.24.
-ZPS_EVENT_APS_ZDP_REQUEST_RESPONSE Indicates that a ZDP request or response has been received.
-The contents of the request/response are contained in a structure of the type ZPS_tsAfZdpEvent - see Section 7.2.2.25
+The status of the inter-PAN communication is reported through the structure ZPS_tsAfInterPanDataConfEvent - see Section 7.2.2.23.
+ZPS_EVENT_TC_STATUS Indicates whether the negotiation for a link key with the Trust Centre has been successful and, if so, provides the key.
+These details are provided through the structure ZPS_tsAfTCstatusEvent - see Section 7.2.2.24.
+ZPS_EVENT_NWK_DUTYCYCLE_INDICATION Relevant only for Sub Gig.
+Indicates the duty cycle state.
+ZPS_EVENT_NWK_FAILED_TO_SELECT_AUX- CHANNEL Relevant for Sub Gig only.
+Failure on a multiMAC interface to form a network on the selected channel.
+ZPS_EVENT_NWK_ROUTE_RECORD_INDICATION Indicates when a route record is received.
+ZPS_EVENT_NWK_FC_OVERFLOW_INDICATION Indicates the overflow of the frame counter when frame counter > 0x80000000.

-Table 18: Stack Events
+Table 21: Stack Events

-Note: Events are handled using the JenOS RTOS.
-Event handling is outlined in Appendix A.
+Note: Event handling is outlined in Appendix A.

-9.2 Return/Status Codes
+10.2 Return/Status Codes